 - Outdoor venues have more space to physically distance and improve ventilation.
 Clubs should consider alternate training opportunities that can be done outdoors.
 Ensure proper permits and insurance are in place for using outdoor venues. - Clubs will be required to communicate early and often with their venue(s) to ensure compliance with the venue's COVID-19 plan.
 Plans will vary for venues across the province based on size of the venue, municipal rules and health authority rules.
 Venues may have rules around restricted access (e.g. venue access limited to participants and facility staff).
 Where support personnel are allowed access, they must comply with the Five Principles presented earlier in this document.
-Spectators (no formal support role in the sport event, including no access to the field of play or back of house) fall outside the
+Spectators (no formal support role in the sport event, including no access to the field of play or back of house) fall outside the jurisdiction of BCSSA.
+Spectators are not currently allowed at sporting events.

-- jurisdiction of BCSSA; rules for spectators will be set by the venue. - The Provincial Health Officer has banned gatherings of more than 50 people.
+The Provincial Health Officer has banned gatherings of more than 50 people.
 All traditional competitions and most club practices typically have more than 50 people (participants + support personnel) present.
 Clubs must consider how to create subgroups of less than 50 individuals, including participants, support personnel and facility staff.
 It is recommended to keep the same subgroups together whenever possible.
-Ensure maximum numbers are also in compliance with the venue's plan, which may specify how many participants can be on an ice surface (or other designated training area) at a time. - Sport should be community- and regionally-focused.
-Participants must remain within an assigned regional cohort for all skating activities (training, camps and unsanctioned/informal racing).
-Cohorts have a maximum of 100 participants (excludes support personnel); note that not all 100 cohort participants can participate in the same activity at the same time due to the gathering ban of 50 people.
-Speed skating cohorts are assigned as follows (SUBJECT TO CHANGE):
+Ensure maximum numbers are also in compliance with the venue's plan, which may specify how many participants can be on an ice surface (or other designated training area) at a time.